XiwangLi/object-tracking-SORT-Pytorch/README.md

 ## Yolo for object detection in Videos

-The basic logic for object detection in videos is:1. extract the frames from video using OpenCV:
+The basic logic for object detection in videos is:

+1. extract the frames from video using OpenCV:

 ```python
 cap = cv2.VideoCapture(videopath)
  _, frame = cap.read()
 frame = cv2.cvtColor(frame, cv2.COLOR_BGR2RGB)
 ```
-1. apply yolo detection on the extracted frame
+2. apply yolo detection on the extracted frame

 ```python
 pilimg = Image.fromarray(frame)